Thinking of visual regression testing using Chromatic or one of the other Screener competitors?

 |Component history||✅ Yes||No|

-You save an estimated $3,451.50 a year with Chromatic for equivalent usage.
+Screener no longer shares their prices on their website.
+When we last checked in July 2019, screener was $499/month with 40,000 screenshots.
+Based on their July 2019 pricing, you save an estimated $3,900 a year with Chromatic for equivalent usage.
 Not to mention all the work-saving benefits of speedy testing, fully inspectable components indexed online, and intuitive collaboration.

 Finding the right visual regression testing tool can be hard.
 We hope this guide makes it a bit clearer.